cfenollosa/os-tutorial/23-fixes/README.md

 Before, we disabled libgcc (not libc) through the use of `-nostdlib` and we didn't re-enable it for linking.
 Since this is tricky, we'll delete `-nostdlib`

-`-nostdinc` was also pased to gcc, but we will need it for step 3, so let's delete it.
+`-nostdinc` was also passed to gcc, but we will need it for step 3, so let's delete it.

 2. kernel.c `main()` function